Publications

 150 Years of Return Predictability Around the World: A Holistic View Across Assets

-Campbell and Shiller (1988) show that if payout growth is not predictable, the payout-price ratio must predict returns.
-Using 150-year data from 16 developed countries across bond, equity, and housing markets, I study this implication using payout-price ratios (coupon price, dividend price, rent price).
+Campbell and Shiller (1988b, a) show that dtptconst.+E[j=1ρj1(rt+jΔdt+j)]d_t - p_t \approx \text{const.} + \mathbb{E}\left[\sum_{j=1}^{\infty}\rho_{j-1}(r_{t+j}-\Delta d_{t+j})\right].
+Therefore, if payout growth is not predictable, the payout-price ratio decides returns and the returns must be predictable.
+Using 150-year data from 16 developed countries across bond, equity, and housing markets, I study this implication using the payout-price ratios, i.e., coupon price, dividend price, and rent price.
 None of the 48 country-asset combinations shows consistent in-sample and out-of-sample performance with positive utility gain for the mean-variance investor.
 However, 14 (5) countries have predictable payout growth in the equity (housing) markets.
+Cochrane (2008, 2011, 2020) argues that the dividend predictability and the return predictability form a joint hypothesis, and the denial of time series predictability does not hold if we reject the hypothesis that the dividend growth is predictable.
+Contrary to Cochrane's finding, the VAR simulation using data from all the countries in the past 150 years does not reject the null that the dividend growth is predictable and thus the joint hypothesis test provides weak support to return predictability.

 Dormant Work